iHeslop/TickIt-backend/README.md

 ## Struggles

 - Struggle setting up swagger correctly, had issues with the correct dependencies.
 - Incorporation of proper logging to the console.
+- Originally built using ModelMapper, but found that it was an over-complication of a simple solution for object mapping.

 ---